 Private email domains tend to have more aggressive firewalls and spam filters than Gmail or other free webmail providers.
 Sometimes, these network firewalls and filters can block your campaigns.

 If subscribers from a certain company or private email domain have trouble receiving your MailChimp campaigns, ask them to whitelist MailChimp as a possible solution.
-After a private email domain whitelists MailChimp’s IP addresses, your messages should be able to pass through their servers to inboxes.

 In this article, you’ll learn about whitelisting.

 Before you ask subscribers to whitelist MailChimp, review these questions to see if private domain settings might be responsible for delivery issues.

 - Do all people with addresses at a certain private email domain, like @hathaway.edu or @radicalgadget.com, have trouble receiving campaigns or messages from your MailChimp account?

 - Did affected subscribers check their spam or junk folders and still not see your campaign or message?

 - Have affected subscribers at the domain allowed enough time for campaigns or messages to arrive?

 If you answered yes to all three questions, whitelisting might help deliverability at the affected domain.